70 seeds $3.00

-Allium cernuum blooms in mid summer with nodding clusters of purplish-pink flowers.
-It's a native wildflower and a terrific self sower.
-It spreads to form a dense patch, which qualifies it as a groundcover.
+Allium cernuum blooms in midsummer with nodding clusters of purplish-pink flowers.
+It's a native wildflower and a terrific self-sower.
+It spreads to form a dense patch, which makes it an effective groundcover.
 Allium cernuum tolerates a wide range of conditions from sandy or rocky soil to damp clay.
 It likes full sun or part shade, and it's easier to grow than some of the species.
+It is native to North America and Mexico.

 Also known as Nodding Onion.
 Deer resistant.
 Hardy perennial in zones 3-10.